Our literature Ambassador Alexandra Antwi-Boasiako will speak with Maneo Refiloe Mohale on April 30th at 11am Berlin time (CET).

 Titled Yesterday.Today.Tomorrow, the programme curated by Lidudumalingani will include readings, concerts, panel discussions, poetry and comedy.
 The theme of the 2022 edition explores the connections between writers – the way older writers hold the hand of the young writers when they write, and how, in turn, they too hold the hand of the writers coming after them.

-On February 1st, Lidudumalingali will speak with literature ambassador and moderator Alexandra Antwi-Boasiako about his vision for the festival, his work and of course, literature made in South Africa.
+Watch Lidudumalingani in conversation with InterKontinental Literature Ambassador Alexandra Antwi-Boasiako about his vision for the festival, his work and of course, literature made in South Africa on YouTube.

 The African Book Festival gathers the most famous, most influential, award-winning writers and artists from the African continent and its diaspora for readings, discussions, interviews, concerts as well as theatre and spoken word performances in Berlin.